pooriajr/pooriar/_posts/2021-05-20-patience-and-permanence.md

 date: 2021-05-20 18:39 -0500
 ---

-"No matter how many times I've cut my hair, even if my hair looks good for a little while, I just end up with messy hair again!
-I'm not sure haircuts are going to help me."
+"No matter how many times I've cut my hair, even if it looks good for a while, I end up with messy hair again!
+Maybe haircuts aren't going to help me."

 Sounds ridiculous, right?
 How about these:

 > "No matter how many times I've meditated, even if my mental state improves for a little while, I just end up anxious again!
-I'm not sure meditation is going to help me."
+Maybe meditation isn't going to help me."

 > "No matter how many times I've exercised, even if I am stronger and healthier for a little while, I just end up losing my progress.
-I'm not sure exercise is going to help me."
+Maybe exercise isn't going to help me."

 Still sounds ridiculous?
 They use the same logic, the key difference is expectations.